lwade/euca-wiki/Storage-Controller-(SC).md

 All volumes and snapshots on a Storage Controller are stored in a single flat directory structure at `$EUCALYPTUS/var/lib/eucalyptus/volumes`.

 **DAS Storage (direct attached as block device), open-sourced in Eucalyptus 3.2** Basically the same operations as Overlay (filesystem), but without files on the filesystem and without loopback devices.
-Uses LVM operations on a block device directly.
-The storage device is assumed to be a single block device and it is carved into pieces for user volumes using LVM.
+Uses LVM operations on a block device/volume group directly.
+It is carved into pieces for user volumes using LVM logical volumes.
+Each volume/snapshot in EBS corresponds to an LVM logical volume on the SC.

 For more information on how DAS Storage works see [DAS Manager (3.2)](DAS_Manager_3.2)